 After adjusting these values, activate the save settings button to save the settings for the current session.
-In 7.130, if the application is ended, these settings are not saved to the configuration.
+If the application is ended, these settings are not saved to the configuration.
 The next time the application is run, the original settings apply again.